-- Arts organizations seeking support must be Black-led/serving and have a history of producing or presenting Black, African American, African or diasporic art. - Grantees must show reasonable attendance and accessibility to a broad and diverse public audience. - General operating support recipients are not eligible for other funding streams.
+- Arts organizations seeking support must be Black-led/serving and have a history of producing or presenting Black, African American, African or diasporic art. - · Grantees must show reasonable attendance and accessibility to a broad and diverse public audience. - General operating and core programmatic support recipients are not eligible for other funding streams.